THirsch62/ECE-445/README.md

 On the way back, we stopped at Goodwill and bought infant clothes to demo.
 We finished cutting all of the dowels and started cutting the risers as well.

 ## March 21st, 2024
+We met at noon today to revise project plans and get supplies.
+We decided that we would use cardboard for panels and for a base because it would be light and within our budget.
+We would reinforce the cardboard with dowel rods and use superglue/gorilla glue to hold everything together.

-We met at noon today to do a Home Depot run.
+We did a Home Depot run.
 We bought:
 * 2 Heavy duty cardboard boxes.
     * 1 will be used as a baseplate for the entire project
     * The other will be cut up and used as panels for folding clothes and as risers for the servos